While it may not look like much, the 1.5-acre Hemming Park has a lengthy history as Jacksonville’s oldest park.

 But the rest of the master plan never came to fruition, including the additional upgrades to Hemming Plaza.
 Instead, the area continued to decay, and the growing number of empty storefronts began to attract vagrants.

 The plaza was given very little attention for the next decade or two.
 A Skyway stop was added in the ‘90s, but it was mostly as a means to extend the system out to FSCJ’s downtown campus.

 Finally, in the early- to mid-2000s, the historic properties surrounding Hemming were restored.
 The St. James Building became the new city hall building, and MOCA and a new Main Library opened up as well.
 The plaza also got a second monument, this time dedicated to U.S. Representative Charles E. Bennett who represented the Jacksonville area in Congress for over 40 years.

-The 2010s have thus far seen the plaza re-designated as Hemming Park, and a nonprofit group called Friends of Hemming Park was formed to help revive it.
+The 2010s saw the plaza re-designated as Hemming Park, and a nonprofit group called Friends of Hemming Park being formed to help revive it.

-And one day, it may even become something that could actually be described as a park.
+And one day, it may once again become something that could actually be described as a park.